a Conceptual Add-on App for Amazon

 The two big changes I made to my board were:

-1. Downgrading the Retailer object I had, at least for phase 1.
+1. Downgrading the RETAILER object I had, at least for phase 1.
 I'd have to do some research into the relationships between Amazon and their retailers, as I had originally intended for buyers to be able to favorite retailers.
 I downgraded retailer as metadata for the gift object (i.e. "available from these retailers")

 2. I combined my junction object that connected gift attributes for dietary considerations to the recipient's preferences.
 I had separated out dietary restrictions (e.g. vegetarian), religious preferences (e.g. kosher or halal), and custom preferences (e.g. doesn't like horror movies) originally.